Leadership for INClusion in the Early Years (LINC)

 The Leadership for INClusion in the Early Years programme (LINC) is a Level 6 Special Purpose Award (Higher Education) that is designed to support the inclusion of children with additional needs in the early years.
 Once qualified, graduates will perform the role of Inclusion Coordinator while working within their early years setting and have ECCE Room Leader status.
 LINC is offered by a consortium led by Mary Immaculate College, and including Early Childhood Ireland and Maynooth University – The Froebel Department of Primary and Early Childhood Education.

 The development of the programme is part of a government response to local, national and international demands for high quality education and training leading towards graduate pathways in the combined field of early childhood care and education (ECCE).
-The programme—funded by the Department of Children and Youth Affairs (DCYA)—seeks to address the need for continuing professional development (CPD) in relation to the inclusion of children with additional needs.
+The programme - funded by the Department of Children, Equality, Disability, Integration and Youth (DCEDIY) - seeks to address the need for continuing professional development (CPD) in relation to the inclusion of children with additional needs.

 The LINC programme is delivered 100% online to suit the flexible requirements of those working in Early Learning & Care.
 Participants watch lessons and interact with the tutors who teach the programme using forums and our online learning platform called Moodle.
-There are seven face-to-face classroom sessions throughout the year.